devanshijoshi08/devanshijoshi08/README.md

 ## Hi there, I'm Devanshi Joshi 👋

 ### About Me
-I'm a passionate data enthusiast based in Canada.
+I'm a passionate data enthusiast.
 I love exploring new technologies and applying them to solve real-world problems.
 My areas of interest include data visualization, data analysis, machine learning, natural language processing, computer vision, and predictive analytics.

 ### My Projects
 Here are some of the projects I've worked on: